Kevin Porter (basketball, born 1950): Post playing career

 While Porter was playing in the Philippines, the head coaching job at Saint Francis University became available and Georgetown University coach John Thompson recommended Porter for the job.
-Porter took over as the St. Francis head coach on July 11, 1983.
-During his four seasons as the St. Franics coach, Porter's record was 42-68 (.382).
+Porter took over as the Saint Francis head coach on July 11, 1983.
+During his four seasons as the Saint Francis coach, Porter's record was 42-68 (.382).

 Porter then coached at Central State University, a historically black college in Ohio, and then returned to his hometown Chicago, fulfilling a dream to become an elementary physical education teacher, helping at-risk children with after school programs.
 "I've been blessed.
 All I wanted was to be a fifth-grade teacher.
 That was my life.
 I wanted to be a teacher."

 Porter was inducted into the Illinois Basketball Coaches Hall of Fame in 1976, the Cambria County Sports Hall of Fame in 1984 and the Saint Francis Athletics Hall of Fame in 2003.
 Porter is retired and lives in Chicago.

-In January 2022, Washington Wizards announcer Glenn Consor apologized to current Houston Rockets guard Kevin Porter Jr. when he commented that Porter "like his dad, pulled the trigger right at the right time", after Porter made a key shot, under the mistaken belief that Porter Jr. was the son of Kevin Porter, the former Washington point guard.
-The father of Kevin Porter Jr., Bryan Kevin Porter Sr., plead guilty to first-degree manslaughter in a shooting death of a 14-year-old girl in 1993 and was sentenced to 4 1/2 years in prison.
-Porter Sr. died in 2004 after being shot in a South Seattle bar.
-The Rockets star was 4 years old when his father was killed.
+In January 2022, Washington Wizards announcer Glenn Consor apologized to Houston Rockets guard Kevin Porter Jr. when he commented that Porter Jr. "like his dad, pulled the trigger right at the right time", after he made a key shot, under the mistaken belief that he was the son of Porter, the former Washington point guard.
+The actual father of Porter Jr., Bryan Kevin Porter Sr., was imprisoned for first-degree manslaughter in the shooting death of a 14-year-old girl in 1993 and was fatally shot in 2004.